 The Directors of the Academy Trust meet twice a term to conduct business.
 Many aspects of our strategic work are carried out by committees, which meet regularly throughout the year, or by lead directors who visit the School to focus on a particular area.
 We have agreed a scheme of delegation and terms of reference which clearly define the responsibilities of committees.

 We will publish an annual statement setting out the key issues that we have faced and addressed over the last year, including an assessment of the impact of the work of the directors on the school.

-The minutes of our meetings can be accessed using the drop-down menu options on the left sidebar.
+The minutes of our meetings can be accessed using the menu option below.
 Minutes will be available on the website a week after they have been agreed by the directors.

 Becoming a director of the academy trust

 The next election for a parent director will be held in 2017.
 The clerk will write to all parents with information about the process.
 If you’d like to serve as a foundation governor or director in a school in the Diocese of Westminster, please see http://rcdow.org.uk/education/governors/serving-as-a-governor/.
 For information about the role of directors, please follow the link below.